Asiana Treks and Tours

 Festivals and Culture of Everest Base Camp Trekking:

 The Everest Base Camp trek offers a cultural immersion into Sherpa traditions.
 A highlight is the Dumji and Mani Rimdu Festival at Tengboche Monastery, held annually in October or November.
-This vibrant celebration features sacred dances and colorful ceremonies, providing insight into Sherpa culture.
+This vibrant celebration features sacred dances and colourful ceremonies, providing insight into Sherpa culture.

 People and Hospitality: